 Where Is Your Linen Bedding Actually Made — And Why It Matters More Than You Think

 The label says European Flax.
 The certification says OEKO-TEX® Standard 100.
 The brand is based in London, or New York, or Sydney.
 The photography is beautiful.
-And the price is surprisingly reasonable for something described as French linen bedsheet.
+And the price is surprisingly reasonable for something described as French linen.

 So where was it actually made?